 The proposed site of the monument is “Broken Head” headland southern cliff top (above the dog leash area), designed as part of an environmentally sensitive viewing platform, with accessible pathway connections.

-To find out more and have your say on the proposed Ex-HMAS Adelaide Monument you are invited to:
+To find out more and have your say on the proposed Ex-HMAS Adelaide Monument the community were invited to:

-• Provide feedback via the Online Submission Form
+- Provide feedback via the Online Submission Form (now closed)

-Submissions and feedback will be accepted until 5pm, Monday 7 December 2020.
+Submissions and feedback were accepted between 9 November and 7 December 2020.